Quincy Avery tutors some of football’s best Black quarterbacks. He wants them to have a voice.

 ‘I have to be willing to speak’

-Wilson says she hated the way the teachers at Avery’s Minneapolis elementary school judged her son and the other Black students, trying to keep him from the accelerated classes in which she knew he belonged.
+Wilson says she hated the way the teachers at Avery’s Minneapolis elementary school judged her son, trying to keep him from the accelerated classes in which she knew he belonged.
 It was an early lesson in racism for Avery.
 Certain he was being graded lower in high school because he was Black, he remembers turning in the exact same paper as a White friend just to see what would happen.
 The friend got a B, Avery says, while he got a D.

 Being young and Black in Minneapolis was hard.
 But Wendell Avery being an NFL coach gave Quincy a certain status with the other kids.
 Then, in November 2000, Wendell Avery didn’t show up for a Buccaneers game in Atlanta.
-For several days, no one could find him, the team even filed a missing person’s report.
-When he finally showed up at the Bucs practice facility later the following week, then-Tampa Bay coach Tony Dungy fired him.
+For several days, no one could find him; the team even filed a missing person’s report.
+When he finally showed up at the Bucs’ practice facility the following week, Tampa Bay Coach Tony Dungy fired him.

 Quincy was devastated.
 He had no idea his father had problems.
 He felt betrayed and for a time didn’t want to speak to his father.
-When he tried again a year later, there were other disappearances and the relationship broke again, for three more years.
+When he tried again a year later, there were other disappearances, and the relationship broke again, for three more years.

 Wendell Avery will not talk about those incidents other than to say the “adversity” his son has faced is a driving force.